 For a primary Indicator object, the Indicators tables will display a Relation Type menu at the top right of the table, as in Figure 32.
 This menu allows the user to filter the Indicators shown by type of association (i.e., custom Indicator-to-Indicator association, DNS resolution, type of File action, or type of Group through which the Indicator-to-Group-to-Indicator first-level association exists).

 Adding an Association

-- To add an association, click the + NEW ASSOCIATION button, and the Select an Association window will appear (Figure 33).
+- To add an association, click the + NEW ASSOCIATION button, and the Select an Association window will be displayed (Figure 33).

 - Click on the Select Type dropdown menu, and select the association type to create.
 Objects that qualify for this association type will be displayed in the table.
 For example, in Figure 34, Adversary was selected.

-- If desired, filter down the results further by entering text in the Fiter box and then pressing Enter or clicking the Search icon (magnifying glass).
+- If desired, filter down the results further by entering text in the Filter box and then pressing Enter or clicking the Search icon (magnifying glass).
 To clear what has been entered in the Filter box, delete the entered text and then press Enter or click the Search icon.

 - Check the box next to the Indicator(s) or Group(s) that will be associated.
 Anything left unchecked will be ignored.